arista/reknow/README.md

 #### StateManager

 `StateManager` is Reknow's central class.
-Every Reknow application must create a single `StateManager`, passing it all of the Entity classes and Service instances.
-Additional options can also be invoked through the `StateManager`.
-Applications typically create the `StateManager` in a `Models.ts` class:
+Every Reknow application must create a single `StateManager`, passing it all of the Entity classes and Service instances to be managed by Reknow.
+Additional options can also be passed to the `StateManager`.
+Applications typically create the `StateManager` in a `Models.ts` file:

 ```ts
 import * as R from "reknow"